Paper’s the Past: HVAC/R Industry Trends and How They Affect You!

 The world of refrigerants is “cool” yet complex with an overwhelming amount of information out there to discomfort you more than an EPA regulator’s call.
 This can lead to a lot of uncertainty but worry not!
 The HVAC/R industry is forecasted to grow over 6% by 2023 with more attention being paid to regulation and the adaptation of technology to the diverse needs around the world.
 While this is exciting (and we’re excited about it), there may be some confusion amongst owners and technicians on how these changes will affect them.
 Well you lucked out, so read on as we explore this brave new world.

-Climate change aside, rapid industrialization in developing economies around the world without widespread access to cooling technologies is happening.
+Climate change and environmental sustainability aside, rapid industrialization in developing economies around the world without widespread access to cooling technologies is happening.
 This is causing the global demand for refrigerant to continue to rise.
 What else is adding to this boom?

 ✔ increases in residential and commercial infrastructure development such as warehouses, department stores and malls